 About our SID activities

-Identifying and investigating offenders is difficult, and is made even more so by technologies that enable them to avoid detection.
-There is ongoing debate within tech companies, governments and civil society around the balance between privacy and protection, including in relation to encryption.
-We fully recognise that users of online services have a legitimate interest in ensuring their data is protected, however, children have the right to protection and privacy too.
-And encryption tools make it significantly harder to investigate cases of online sexual abuse and exploitation.
+Identifying and investigating offenders is a difficult undertaking which is made even more so by online technology companies that fail to employ existing fail safes to scan and spot child sexual abuse material, failing to protect children online.
+There is an ongoing debate between the tech industry, governments, and civil society organisations around how to ensure the balance between each online user’s privacy and child safety online.
+We fully recognise that users of online services have a legitimate interest in ensuring their data is protected.
+However, children have a right to their safety online.

 For these reasons, we are working to ensure better coordination and collaboration between governments, tech companies, law enforcement agencies, and online service providers to keep children safe online.

 What we are doing to mark the 20th anniversary of Safer Internet Day…